qian256/HoloLensARToolKit/README.md

-HoloLens with ARToolKit v0.2
+HoloLens with ARToolKit v0.3
 ===
 Author: [Long Qian](http://longqian.me/aboutme)

-Date: 2019-01-11
+Date: 2020-04-19

 ## Overview
 **HoloLensARToolKit** is a successful experiment to integrate [ARToolKit](http://artoolkit.org/) (v5.3.2) with [HoloLens](https://www.microsoft.com/microsoft-hololens/en-us), or generally UWP (Universal Windows Platform).
 With fiducial marker tracking provided by ARToolKit, plus the indoor localization of HoloLens, many Augmented Reality applications would be made possible.

 This repository contains:
 - `ARToolKitUWP/`: Wrapper of [ARToolKit5](https://github.com/artoolkit/artoolkit5) for UWP
-- `ARToolKitUWP-Unity/` or `ARToolKitUWP.unitypackage`: Unity package to interface the native library
-- `HoloLensARSample/`: Some sample Unity scenes to demo the use of them
+- `HoloLensARToolKit/`: Unity project with sample scenes and full package to demo this project
 - `HoloLensCamCalib/`: Link to camera calibration of HoloLens
+- `Markers/`: ARToolKit markers used for the samples
+- `ARToolKitUWP.unitypackage`: Unity package with core libraries and scripts to interface the native library
+- `ARToolKitUWP-Sample.unitypackage`: Unity package with sample scenes

-## What's new in v0.2?
+## What's new in v0.3?

-HoloLensARToolKit v0.2 involves a re-write of video pipeline, taking advantage of [Windows.Media.Capture APIs](https://docs.microsoft.com/en-us/uwp/api/windows.media.capture).
-Compared to [v0.1](https://github.com/qian256/HoloLensARToolKit/releases/tag/v0.1) where the frame data is achieved via Unity WebcamTexture, Windows UWP APIs provide direct access to video control.

-The current implementation uses .NET [Task-based Asynchronous Pattern](https://msdn.microsoft.com/en-us/library/hh873177(v=vs.141).aspx) widely, to parallelize video capture, tracking, and Unity rendering.
-The dependency between each module is loosened.
-HoloLensARToolKit v0.2 is able to achieve: **rendering at 45-60 fps, video capture at 30 fps, and tracking at 25-30 fps** performance.
-The newly added branch: [feature-grayscale](https://github.com/qian256/HoloLensARToolKit/tree/feature-grayscale) further improves the performance.

-In addition, matrix code mismatch issue is fixed, and coordinate system representation is more consistent.

-Credit to [Daniel Anderson](https://github.com/DanAndersen): IL2CPP scripting backend is now supported.
-HoloLens locatable camera pose is integrated to make the tracking more stable.
+* HoloLensARToolKit v0.3 starts to support **HoloLens 2**, meaning that the core library ```ARToolKitUWP.dll``` for **ARM64** is available, in addition to **x86** for HoloLens 1.
+The video pipeline for HoloLens 2 is integrated into the Unity project API, currently supporting video configuration **1504x846** at 30Hz and **60Hz**!
+Sample camera calibration file for HoloLens 2 is provided.

+* Grayscale video parsing, previously implemented in [feature-grayscale](https://github.com/qian256/HoloLensARToolKit/tree/feature-grayscale) branch is now forced in v0.3.
+It significantly reduce CPU memory copy, and therefore improves tracking throughput.

+* A new script ```ARUWPTarget.cs``` is added, which should be attached to root of virtual content registered with each marker.
+It also supports 6-DOF **smoothing**, preventing sudden jump due to tracking errors.

+* A calibration matrix, ```ARUWPMarker::calibrationMatrix```, allows users to offset the virtual rendering in 6-DOF, replacing the magic functions in older versions.

+* **IL2CPP** becomes the default scripting backend.

-## Example
+## Examples from v0.1

 The following example videos are taken with HoloLensARToolKit **[v0.1](https://github.com/qian256/HoloLensARToolKit/releases/tag/v0.1)**.